wp-plugins/simple-g-1-plusone/readme.txt

 Main features:

 *	Automatically button to posts, pages.
-*	Easy configuration screen to show/hide count, select size , language and more.
+*	Easy configuration screen.
+*	Four display styles (standard, small, medium, tall).
+*	Show \ Hide count.
+*	Over 40 languages to choose from.
 *	Use as shortcode.
-*	Use as template tag.
+*	Use as template tag for easy integration with your theme or plugin.
 *	Use in widgets.
+*
 any Feedback is Welcome.

 check out my [other plugins][1]